nfsrules/SelfDriving/README.md

-# Behavioural Cloning for Self Driving Cars
+# Behavioral Cloning for Self Driving Cars
 Some work on the [comma.ai](https://comma.ai) self driving cars dataset.